will-wright-eng/media-mgmt-cli/README.md

 ## Summary

-**An intuitive command line interface wrapper around boto3 to search and manage media assets**
+**An intuitive command line interface that wraps boto3 to search and manage media assets**

 ## Installing `mgmt` & Supported Versions